What do you know about Christmas?

 So you see the customs have become a bit mixed up.
 Whose birthday is it, anyway?
 Interestingly, many observe Christmas, though they do not identify as believers or followers of Christ!
 As a result many Christian believers seek to create meaningful alternatives to the materialistic emphasis to the occasion.

-Being a Guest
+Being a Guest in an

 How many can you guess correctly?
 True or False?